maltejk/borg-hive/README.rst

 Borg Hive is a management interface for borgbackup repositories.

-It was initially created by bpereto, who stopped to maintain it at some point.
+It was initially created by `bpereto <https://github.com/0asys/borg-hive>`_, who stopped to maintain it at some point.
 As I still use it on a daily base, I to continue his valuable work.

 Quoting the original README below: